elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/export-import-modules.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Re-exporting a module allows access to specific functionality without giving access to the internal structure to outsiders.
-The idea is that outsiders, other programmers who use our package, should not meddle with its internal structure, search for files inside our package folder.
-We export only what is necessary and keep the rest hidden from prying eyes.
+  <div><strong>Interview Response:</strong> Re-exporting a module allows access to specific functionality without giving outsiders access to the internal structure.
+The idea is that outsiders, other programmers who use our package, should not meddle with its internal structure and search for files inside our package folder.
+We export what is necessary and keep the rest hidden from prying eyes.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />